Back to Blog

 TruLight Austin's permanent lighting system comes with a lifetime transferable warranty.
 When the home sells, the warranty transfers to the new owner.
 The buyer inherits full coverage on a system rated for over 100,000 hours of operation.
 They don't need to worry about maintenance, replacement parts, or whether the system will hold up through Austin's brutal summers.
 It's covered.
 For life.
 And it follows the home, not the original owner.

-For buyers in the $600K to $1.5M range that defines so much of West Lake Hills, Lakeway, Circle C, and Barton Creek, a transferable warranty on a permanent fixture is genuinely unusual.
+For buyers shopping higher-priced homes in West Lake Hills, Lakeway, Circle C, and Barton Creek, a transferable warranty on a permanent fixture is genuinely unusual.
 Think about what else in a home comes with that kind of protection.
 The HVAC doesn't.
 The roof doesn't.
 The pool equipment doesn't.
 But the lighting system does.
-And for a buyer who has just committed to a $900,000 mortgage, hearing "the exterior lighting is covered for life and you never need to think about it" lands differently than almost any other feature on the spec sheet.
+And hearing that the lighting coverage transfers with the home can make the feature feel less like an add-on and more like part of the property.

 Listing agents who understand this will mention it in the property description and during showings.
 It's a quiet selling point that separates a home from the one down the street.